automato-build/ffffffffaq/README.md

-## Welcome to GitHub Pages
+## Welcome to Future Frequently Asked Questions

-You can use the [editor on GitHub](https://github.com/automato-build/ffffffffaq/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+This is an open an growing list of questions that might emerge in the daily life in the near future.
+It's a list that has no answers yet, but it's a present list of future issues that might emerge in the present of the future and that future designers and companies might have to answer. [editor on GitHub](https://github.com/automato-build/ffffffffaq/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.